comptech-winter-school/coal-composition-control/docs/vision_document/vision_document.md

 ## Product Features & Abilities

-- Ability to detect separate coal pieces in the image
+- Ability to detect separate coal pieces in the image.
-- Ability to calculate the size of a piece
+- Ability to calculate the size of a piece.
-- Ability to perform analysis and produce necessary statistics (histograms, graphs, etc)
+- Ability to perform analysis and produce necessary statistics (histograms, graphs, etc).
-- Ability of using WEB interface as a real time monitoring service
+- Ability of using WEB interface as a real time monitoring service.
-- Ability to decide if grinding is necessary
+- Ability to decide if grinding is necessary.

 ## Cost & Pricing

-- Cameras
+- Cameras.
-- Transferring infastructure (wires, commutators, switches, routers)
+- Transferring infastructure (wires, commutators, switches, routers).
-- Servers
+- Servers.
-- Software Development
+- Software Development.

 ## Alternatives